 While the pandemic and lockdown kept us at home our rector held one or two services a week via Facebook Live.
 This was a platform that was popular on social media, and easily accessible for many parishioners.
 So, even though we could not worship in person, Rev’d Bill led us in worship, and we could join in or watch at a later time.

 During the fall of 2020 our church was able to reopen in a modified manner.
-A group of Parishioners came together to plan how people could safely return to church.
-So, with the guidelines from our diocese, we proceeded to plan for less people, more space, masks, no singing and stricter cleaning measures.
+A group of parishioners came together to plan how people could safely return to church.
+So, with the guidelines from our diocese, we proceeded to plan for fewer people, more space, masks, no singing and stricter cleaning measures.
 It was a different time, for sure.
-Things were looking different, but people wanted to go to church and the “Covid Church Team” made it happen safely.
+Things were looking different, but people wanted to go to church and the “COVID Church Team” made it happen safely.
 Parishioners registered in advance so contact tracing would be easy, if necessary.
 There was no denying that people were happy to return, we had just about full capacity for each Sunday service.
-Those numbers were reduced from normal attendance because of social distancing and restrictions put in place but, we had about 50 people participating in each service.
+Those numbers were reduced from normal attendance because of social distancing and restrictions put in place, but we had about 50 people participating in each service.